KeishaSPerkins/tweetsFromHeaven/content/instagram/000034_condemnationVsConviction_6/index.md

 description = "How I've enjoyed this series and sharing with you!
-I hope you will use these tools to spot any attempt to place condemnation in your mind and heart!" series = "Condemnation vs Conviction" seriesNumber = 6 tags = ["no condemnation", "practical", "scripture breakdown", "series", "series summary" ]
+I hope you will use these tools to spot any attempt to place condemnation in your mind and heart!" series = "Condemnation vs Conviction" seriesNumber = 6 tags = ["no condemnation", "practical", "scripture breakdown", "series summary" ]
 +++

 This week, we examined the differences between conviction and condemnation